holyavkin/Public/codex.md

 #### 6A.
 Opinions: Shoulds
 How I believe I should approach life.
 These are all opt-in and apply only to myself.
-- I should be an awesome dad.
-- I should be proactive.
-- I should constantly grow.
-- I should live moral life.
-- I should do to others the same as I want others do to me.
+- I should do what I want.
-- I should regularly verify that I want to continue opting-in to everything in this document on the first of every month.
-- I should create a new monthly report on the first of every month.
-- I should create a new yearly report every year on my birthday.
-- I should be my word.
-- I should have good intentions.
 - I should admit to being the maker of my own meaning.
-- I should not feel sorry for myself and avoid competitive suffering.
-- I should have a vision that I'm striving for.
-- I should rally others with my vision.
 - I should be the change I want to see.
-- I should stake my reputation on my better self.
-- I should be comfortable with the consequences of being who I am.
 - I should study my mistakes.
 - I should retry things I don’t like every once in a while.
-- I should go slow, work hard and carefully use shortcuts.
 - I should cultivate quality time with myself, with others, and with my interests.
 - I should face things that make me uncomfortable.
-- I should take responsibility for things I find important, even if I can’t fully control them.

 #### 6B.
 Opinions: Society
 How I believe society should be structured.

 - Having a baby should require to pass a test for adultness.
 - Gay marriage should require a paper from a psychotherapist.
-- Abortion should be illegal.
-- Assisted suicide should be illegal.
 - Communism + new technologies might bring a better world.
-- Healthcare (physical & mental) should be available and affordable to everyone who needs it.
+- Healthcare (physical & mental) should be free to everyone.
-- The death penalty should be illegal.
+- Killing (people, animals) should be illegal.
+This includes: death penalty, abortion and assisted suicide.
 - Prisons should be about protecting the public, not about punishment.
-- Marijuana is better medicine than alchohol and should be legal to grow, sell, buy, and carry.
-- Owning a gun should illegal.
+- Owning a gun should be illegal.
 - It should be easier and more expedient to put neglectful and irresponsible public servants in prison than the average citizen, not slower and more difficult.
 - Guaranteed basic income should be a thing available to everyone.
 - Driver's license might be given person earlier than 16 if person will pass psychological test.
-- Everyone should have health score: which might be calculated by several criterias (sleep, sport, ave/min/max heart rate, stool/urine test, weight/height ratio).
+- Everyone should have health score: which might be calculated by several criterias (sleep, sport, ave/min/max heart rate, stool/urine/blood test, weight/height ratio).
-- All drugs (alchohol, weed, coffee, sugar, meat/milk, cooked food, salt, vinegar) should have noticable warning sign on the package, like tabaccoo & explained in schools.
+- All drugs (alchohol, marijuana, coffee, added sugar, meat/milk, cooked food, salt, vinegar) should have noticable warning sign on the package, like tabaccoo & explained in schools.
+Also it should be provided by a prescription.
-- There should be no problem to travel around the globe for anyone who will pass a test.

 #### 6C.
 Opinions: Education
 - Free college education should be available to everyone who wants it.
 However, if a person don't finish it - he ought to pay for the classes he took.
-- There should be a religion science in the school which expains the differentiality and combination for every major religion and teaches basics of praying or meditation, depends what a person like.
+- There should be a religion science in the school which explains the differentiality and combination for every major religion and teaches basics of praying or meditation, depends what a person tends to.
+- There should be a social media science in the school which explains how to use social media.
-- In schools children should pick up any science they want and finish the project (like inMontessori, Bill Gates school)
+- In schools children should pick up any science they want and finish the project (like in Montessori, or Bill Gates school)

 ### 7. Predictions
 How I think things will be in the future, based on the approximate year I think they’ll come true.

 #### 7. Predictions: By 2025
 - Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
 Sea level will go upper.
 Some cities on the shores will go under water.
 - The technology to program DNA (via CRISPR) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
 We will start with obvious applications (like preventing Alzheimer's) but not stop there.
 This also will create mutations.
-It will take 10-20 years to master this technology.
+It will take 50-70 years to master this technology.
-- Self-driving vehicles will begin to replace truck & taxi drivers, impacting employment rates in the country.
+- Self-driving vehicles will begin to replace truck & taxi drivers, impacting employment rates in the world.
 More programmers jobs will be on the market.

 #### 7. Predictions: By 2030
 - We'll have a president that admits to being atheist or agnostic.